flutter-tizen/flutter-tizen/doc/configure-device.md

 ### Install Tizen OS on Raspberry Pi 3/4

-You need a Linux host PC (for flashing), a Raspberry Pi 3 or 4 board, and a micro SD card with a minimum capacity of 8 GB.
+You need a Linux PC (for flashing), a Raspberry Pi 3 or 4 board, and a micro SD card with a minimum capacity of 8 GB.

-1. Insert the SD card into your PC, and **format** the drive.
+1. Insert an SD card to your PC, and **format** the disk.

 1. Find the device name (such as `/dev/sdc`).
 You can list all available devices using the `lsblk` command: